Time Blocking: How to Block Time and Boost Productivity

 What is time blocking?

-Time blocking is a simple time management strategy where you schedule focused work periods for specific tasks.
+Time blocking is a simple time management technique where you schedule focused work periods for specific tasks.
 It’s like breaking your daily to-do list into timed slots.

 Read also: Learn how you can use time mapping to boost productivity.